 “We see that most of Kartidaya’s staff realize that their function is not only finishing the task of Bible translation—but more than that—to implement God’s mission.”

 Marnix began to dream.
 What if we could do more?
 How could we more fully commit to God’s mission?
 What if Kartidaya took more responsibility for Bible translation?
 What if we began 75 new language projects by 2020?

 He imagined how Kartidaya might grow to sustain the work.
 He contacted pastors and began holding conferences about the Missio Dei (The Mission of God) in local churches around Indonesia.

 As the Indonesian church reflected on their role in God’s mission, they were convicted that Bible translation is foundational to all Christian ministry—evangelism, discipleship, and church planting.
-They were compelled to join in God’s mission to bring His Word to Indonesians in a language they understand best.
+They were compelled to join in God’s mission to bring his Word to Indonesians in a language they understand best.
 The churches stepped up with funding, people, and prayer.

 Church leaders from multiple denominations collaborated.
 In 2018, churches provided 11 candidates to work as Bible translation facilitators and committed to working in 13 new language groups.
 To this point, they haven’t required any external funding; the Indonesian church is funding the projects.
 Kartidaya is seeing how an interdependent relationship with the national church accelerates Bible translation.

-Partnership Is Blossoming
+Partnership with Local Churches Is Blossoming

-In addition, they’ve cast vision for a three-phase strategy to champion the strength of the local church, build into other Bible translation organizations, empower visionary leaders, and expand capacity for discipleship.
+In addition, they’ve cast vision for a 3-phase strategy to champion the strength of the local church, build into other Bible translation organizations, empower visionary leaders, and expand capacity for discipleship.
 This sustainable model increases ownership, and God is multiplying the vision and impact of the Indonesian church.

-Global Innovations is engaged with partners in Chad, the Democratic Republic of Congo, Ghana, India, Indonesia, Kenya, Mexico, Nigeria, Papua New Guinea, Russia, Singapore, and the United States.
+Growth Partners is engaged with partners in Chad, the Democratic Republic of Congo, Ghana, India, Indonesia, Kenya, Mexico, Nigeria, Papua New Guinea, Russia, Singapore, and the United States.